About the artist

 There was the life I wished I could have lived: one where all parts of me that felt misunderstood, invisible and different could take up space through colours, shapes and composition by pouring my heart and soul onto a canvas.
 Looking at a painting is so much like looking into a mirror - reflecting different parts of the self back to us.
 I yearned for a life in which I’d be seen, without having to explain myself with words.

-Then there was the life I actually created: the life I thought I should live to be accepted, allowing my true interests, longings and desires to fall away.
+Then there was the life I actually created: the life I thought I should live to be accepted by family and society, allowing my true interests, longings and desires to fall away.

 It’s not that I didn’t live a good life.
-I travelled to exotic places, immersed myself in different cultures, dove deeply into self development.
-It’s that I didn’t live the life I needed to truly thrive and flourish.
+I traveled to exotic places, immersed myself in different cultures, dove deeply into self development and did many things on my own that many others would shy away from.
+But I didn’t live the life I needed to truly thrive and flourish.

-Today, I can look back at exhibitions I got to be a part of, word of mouth sales of custom made paintings, bright eyed joy in my friend’s faces when I would show them my art and finally, the birth of my business.
+Today, I can look back at group exhibitions I got to be a part of, word of mouth sales of custom made paintings that brought beaming smiles and bright eyed joy to my collectors.

-You deserve to feel special and seen and heard.
-You deserve see your own heart, soul, personality, values and beauty reflected back to you through a piece of art that speaks so much without needing to use words.
-You deserve to infuse your home or work space with you.
+You deserve to feel special and seen and heard with all aspects of yourself.
+You deserve to see your own heart, soul, personality, values and beauty reflected back to you through a piece of art that speaks so much without needing to use words.

 And I am here to help you do just that.